 She has been on the organizing committees for several conferences, symposiums, and public events including the MICE Symposium on Transformative Justice in the Arts (2016) and the Ghost Intimacies Symposium (2017); Holes and How to Fill Them (2018-2019); Bodies, Borders, Fields Symposium (2019); Zong!
 Global (2020) and BLACK PORTRAITURE[S]: Toronto, Absent/ed Presence (2021).

-Lee was previously on the editorial advisory committees for Fuse and C Magazine, and she now sits on the board of directors of Mercer Union.
-Lee teaches Art Criticism at the University of Toronto.
+Lee was previously on the editorial advisory committees for Fuse and C Magazine, and she now sits on the board of directors at Mercer Union.

 Lee has taugh art writing at institutions across canada.
 In the fall of 2019, with poet Fan Wu, she led the Desire x Politics writing workshop at Mercer Union.
 This past spring, co-presented by Cassandra Press and the Women's Center for Creative Work, Lee and critic Jessica Lynne designed and facilitated a writing workshop titled Song.
 Prayer.
 Scream.
 A praxis of looking.
 With Cason Sharpe and Zoe Sharpe, Lee organized the workshop series “WhAt She SaId": Promiscuous References & Disobedient Care as a part of the Contingencies of Care summer residency.

 In spring 2022, Lee joined Vanessa Kwan and Lou Sheppard as guest faculty for the Banff Artist in Residence (BAiR) Emerging program.
 In April, with guests Lillian O'Brien Davis, Letticia Cosbert Miller and Tiana Reid, she led the writing workshop “Ideas From Moving Water,” based on the art and writing of Lorraine O'Grady, at The Wattis Institute.